appindesign/M-Time-Series/readme.md

 *Return* The function returns 'num' with an ordinal suffix added.

 ### fnStartOfYear
 *Purpose* Solves the problem of finding the start of a year, given the year starts on `month` and `day`.
-This enables you to find either the start of the calendar year or the start of a financial year or a reporting year.
+This enables you to find either the start of the calendar year or the start of a financial or reporting year.

 *Parameters*
 - `datetime` The date for which you wish to find the start of the year. dateTime may be of type date, datetime or datetimezone.